-For the purposes of the analysis, the Secretariat referred to the comprehensive definition on innovation provided by OECD6.
-OECD defines innovation on the basis of 4 pillars: the implementation of a new or significantly improved product (good or service), or process, a new marketing method, or a new organisational method in business practices, workplace organisation or external relations.
-It enables for an overview of both, innovation that start-ups bring into the economy and innovation embraced by existing companies
+For the purposes of the analysis, the Secretariat referred to the comprehensive definition of innovation provided by OECD6.
+OECD defines innovation based on 4 pillars: the implementation of a new or significantly improved product (good or service), or process, a new marketing method, or a new organisational method in business practices, workplace organisation or external relations.
+It enables for an overview of both innovation that start-ups bring into the economy and innovation embraced by existing companies he methodology of the study includes the use of qualitative and quantitative data gathered from secondary and primary sources and builds on a series of steps taken by the Secretariat to stimulate the debate on innovation, as follows:

-II.
 METHODOLOGY